What's the difference between a headache and a migraine?

 “There are medication-based treatments that can also be helpful.
 Unfortunately, the prominence of migraines occur in people’s most productive time of life – career trajectory, growing families, etc. Sometimes a combination of medication, acute therapy and preventative therapy is the best way to go.”

 So, what should you do if you’re suffering from migraines?
 The best way forward is to make an appointment with your GP for personalised advice and a professionally-directed treatment plan that will help you get your life back, as pain-free as possible.
-If you’re looking for a local GP, your first port of call should be nib's Find a Provider tool – you can use this tool to search for GPs in your area and view opening hours, contact information and other patient reviews.
+If you’re looking for a local GP, your first port of call should be nib's Find a Provider tool – you can use this tool to search for GPs in your area.

 If you’re experiencing headaches from looking at a computer, smartphone or television screen, check out our article: Getting headaches?
 Here’s what you need to know about eye strain.